Maprunner/rg2/README.md

 It also adds a modern user interface as well as updated functionality for analysis.

 ##Installation
-To use Routegadget 2 you need to install it in an existing Routegadget installation.
-This will require ftp access to your server.
+To use Routegadget 2 you will require ftp access to your server.
 If this makes no sense then the following information is not for you.

 1. Download the [files] (https://github.com/Maprunner/rg2/archive/master.zip) and extract them.
 Note that this will extract them to a directory called rg-master, which needs to be renamed to rg2.